alal07/Revision2022/README.md

 10th June 2022
-- [ ] [loop for chars in a string] (https://stackoverflow.com/questions/9438209/for-every-character-in-string)
+- [ ] loop for chars in a string https://stackoverflow.com/questions/9438209/for-every-character-in-string
+//4 ways: range based for loop (C++11), ...
 - [ ]